andrewbeach/clj-shoeboxed-api/README.md

 For example, `account/*/documents` endpoints will return the `:documents` part of the body response, rather than the raw body (which contains other metadata, like a document count).

-The function get-endpoint can always be used directly to get any endpoint and the raw response if that additional information is desired; I don't see this as a common usecase, so contact me if you disagree, and I can rethink the design.
+The function `get-endpoint` can always be used directly to get any endpoint and the raw response if that additional information is desired; I don't see this as a common use-case, so contact me if you disagree, and I can rethink the design.

 ### Receipt